Skip to content

 Important

-Chrome extension and Chrome HTML browser profile have been deprecated.
-The reason is that Google is going to remove MV2 extensions from the store :fontawesome-solid-external-link-alt:{.small-icon}.
-At Inflectra we decided not to migrate to MV3 extension format because it is unlikely possible due to security changes (primary reason of appearance of MV3).
-To make Chrome based testing possible we implemented Selenium Based Recorder :fontawesome-solid-external-link-alt:{.small-icon}.
-So please consider switching to Selenium - Chrome browser profile.
+The Chrome extension and Chrome HTML browser profile have been deprecated.
+This is because Google is going to remove MV2 extensions from the store .
+At Inflectra, we decided not to migrate to the MV3 extension format because it is unlikely possible due to security changes (the primary reason for the appearance of MV3).
+To enable Chrome-based testing, we implemented a Selenium-Based Recorder .
+Therefore, please consider switching to the Selenium - Chrome browser profile.

-In order to test web applications using the Google Chrome browser, you will need to install an extension for Chrome that allows Rapise to interact with it:
+To test web applications using the Google Chrome web browser, you will need to install a Chrome extension that allows Rapise to interact with it:

-1. Click the following URL to open the extension page in a new tab: https://chrome.google.com/webstore/detail/rapisechromeextension/ibngcigigdlhaekbaknfbpcbgilmhahc
+1. Click the following link to open the extension page in a new tab: https://chrome.google.com/webstore/detail/rapisechromeextension/ibngcigigdlhaekbaknfbpcbgilmhahc

 add to chrome

-2. Click on the ‘Add to Chrome’ button to install the Add-On into your instance of Chrome.
+2. Click the ‘Add to Chrome’ button to install the extension into your Chrome instance.

-3. It is recommended to set the Allow access to file URLs and Allow in incognito checkboxes so that web pages opened from the local folder (using the file:// protocol) and in incognito Chrome windows can be also accessed by Rapise when running automated browser tests.
-To do this right click this link chrome://extensions/?id=ibngcigigdlhaekbaknfbpcbgilmhahc and choose Copy link address, then paste the value to a new tab in Chrome:
+3. It is recommended to enable the Allow access to file URLs and Allow in incognito checkboxes to ensure Rapise can also access web pages opened from local folders (using the file:// protocol) and in incognito Chrome windows when running automated browser tests.
+To do this, right-click this link chrome://extensions/?id=ibngcigigdlhaekbaknfbpcbgilmhahc, choose Copy link address, and then paste the value into a new Chrome tab:

 checkboxes